 1 Reducing Exposure

 Use natural personal care products.
+Most chemicals are fat soluble and are rapidly absorbed through the skin.
 Hair dyes have been associated with lymphoma and bladder cancer and girls working in nail salons have an eight-fold higher risk of brain tumours.
 Perfumes are made from a combination of toxic chemicals and these are not even labelled.
 Anything you put on your skin will get absorbed into your body so don’t put anything on your skin that you wouldn’t eat!

 A good starting point is to remove “smellies” from the house as they are nearly always toxic.
 Avoid air fresheners and aerosols as they can be absorbed through both the skin and lungs making them more toxic.
 Avoid fragranced products which are nearly always toxic.
 Beware of any chemicals with “chloro” or “flouro” in the name.
 These are both toxic and very long-lasting.

 Carpets, new furniture, paints and numerous household items outgas toxic chemicals, including carcinogens like formaldehyde.
-You can use an air purifier or leave the room empty with windows open for a few days after painting or introducing new carpets and furniture.
+Carpets are usually the most toxic element in the house.
+You can use an air purifier (with a HEPA filter) or leave the room empty with windows open for a few days after painting or introducing new carpets and furniture.
 Avoid pesticides in the garden as this is known to increase cancer risk.
 Wash new clothes before wearing.
 Avoid anything containing nanoparticles.
 These can be found in clothes and especially socks (often labelled silver technology).

 Don’t let your dentist use amalgam fillings and where non-metallic options are available (eg crowns) go for them.